-The Hunter Project covers 18,177 ha of a felsic volcanic complex within the Abitibi Greenstone Belt (AGB), which is highly prospective for syn-volcanic, Au-VMS & Au-porphyry type deposits such as the Horne 5, LaRonde, Cote Lake, Windfall & Troilus deposits.
-The project is located in the Abitibi clay belt, with very little bedrock exposure and therefore the area has seen very little systematic exploration when compared to other areas within the AGB.
+The Hunter Project covers 18,177 hectares of mineral tenure over a felsic volcanic complex within the southern Abitibi Greenstone Belt (AGB).
+These felsic-dominant volcanic complexes are highly prospective for syn-volcanic, Au-VMS type systems such as the world-class Horne and LaRonde deposits.
+The property is dominantly covered by glacial till and lake sediments, resulting in sparse bedrock exposure with very little systematic exploration due to the challenges of exploring through thick glacial sedimentary cover.

 Location and Access

-The project is located approximately 20 km south of the city of La Sarre, Quebec with provincial highway 393 crossing the eastern portion of the property.
+The project is located approximately 20 kilometers south of the town of La Sarre, Quebec with provincial Highway 393 crossing the eastern portion of the property.
 A network of provincial and private roads provides excellent access throughout the property.

-The Hunter project covers a large package of calc-alkaline mafic to felsic volcanic rocks, belonging to the Deloro Complex as well as approximately 20 kilometers of strike along the upper geological contact between the Deloro and the Stoughton-Roquemarue tholeiitic complex which represents a transition into a rifted arc setting.
-Within the Abitibi Greenstone Belt this transitional geologic contact is spatially associated with the majority of large VMS deposits.
-VMS deposits formed along rifted arcs are recognized to contain more precious metal enrichment than other VMS systems which are base metal enriched.
+The Hunter Project covers a large package of calc-alkaline mafic to felsic volcanic rocks belonging to the Deloro Complex as well as approximately 20 kilometers of strike along the upper geological contact between the Deloro and the Stoughton-Roquemarue tholeiitic complex, which represents a transition into a rifted arc setting.
+Within the Abitibi Greenstone Belt this transitional geologic contact is spatially associated with many large VMS deposits.
+VMS systems which formed along rifted arcs are recognized to contain higher precious metal enrichment than other VMS systems which are base metal enriched.

-The Hunter project is located within the Abitibi Clay Belt, an area blanketed by glaciolacustrine clays which typically inhibit all surficial geochemical exploration.
+The Hunter Project is located within the Abitibi Clay Belt, an area blanketed by glaciolacustrine clays (glacial lake sediments) which hinder traditional surficial geochemical exploration.
 The clay belt represents a vast area of prospective geology which has seen very little systematic geochemical exploration.
-Despite this lack of systematic exploration, glacial till samples from reverse circulation (RC) drilling have returned Au in heavy mineral concentrate values within the 98th percentile of enrichment for all samples digitized throughout the AGB by Kenorland Minerals (proprietary data), These results strongly suggest that there is a local gold-in-bedrock source. .
+Despite this, glacial till samples from limited reverse circulation (RC) overburden drilling have returned gold in heavy mineral concentrate values within the top 98th percentile for all samples digitized throughout the AGB by Kenorland Minerals (proprietary data).
+These results strongly suggest that there is a local gold-in-bedrock source.
 Poly-metallic Cu-Au-Mo showings containing values of up to 100 g/t Au further highlight the prospectivity of the area.

-There has been no surficial exploration on the Hunter property and only limited glacial till RC drilling completed by Overburden Drilling Management (ODM) between 1986 and 1989.
-In terms of diamond drilling, a total of 169 diamond drill holes have been drilled on the property, 48 of which were part of a water-well program in the northern Abitibi region in the 1960’s and 1970’s.
-Of the remaining drill holes 30 were completed directly on strike of the Hunter VMS mine and the remaining 31 were sparsely distributed targeting bedrock conductors from MEGATEM data.
+There has been very little historical exploration within the Hunter Project area.
+Surficial exploration included limited reverse circulation drill-for-till completed by Overburden Drilling Management (ODM) between 1986 and 1989.
+In terms of diamond drilling, a total of 169 diamond drill holes have been located on the property, 48 of which were part of a water-well program in the northern Abitibi region in the 1960’s and 1970’s.
+Of the remaining 121 drill holes, 30 of these were completed directly on strike of the historical Hunter VMS mine.
+The remaining 91 diamond drill holes were sparsely distributed across the property, mostly targeting bedrock conductors from MEGATEM data.